 There are 11 time zones in Russia and the Trans-Siberian pass through seven of them, but the train is always on Moscow time.
 Despite this fact I found it quite easy to lose track of time on board the train.

 We arrived at Irkutsk early in the morning, once the most cosmopolitan city of Siberia.
-I admired the beautiful sunrise over Lake Baikal, the deepest lake in the world which holds 20 percent of the world’s total fresh water.
-It’s also the oldest lake in the world, more than 25 million years old.
-Probably a perfect place to hide a spaceship or two.
+Lake Baikal glowed in the sunrise, the deepest lake in the world which holds 20 percent of the world’s total fresh water.

-The train stopped in Slyudyanka and I remembered a travel blog I read many years ago, where two young men had jumped off the train at this spot.
+The train stopped in Slyudyanka and I thought back on a travel blog entry I read many years ago, where two young men had jumped off the train at this spot.
 They ran to the lake to splash themselves with the supposedly holy water for a few seconds, but quickly realized that it would be quite bad to be left in Siberia with all their belongings still on the train, so they ran back faster than Olympic sprinters.

-As the train started to go south towards Mongolia the forests were replaced by low grass in the area southeast of Lake Baikal, which was once the home territory of Genghis Khan.
-The temperature increased and we enjoyed beautiful views of the Goose Lake.
+As the train started to go south towards Mongolia, the forests were gradually replaced by low grass.
+The temperature increased and I had a beautiful view of the Goose Lake as we entered the lands that were once the home territory of Genghis Khan.
+The landscapes change, the mind shifts, crossing borders and time.

 We arrived at the border station Naushki in the evening.
 First they took our passports, then we had to wait two hours before getting back on the train.
 Two more hours of waiting for the Russian customs to arrive with dogs, carefully searching all the luggage before getting our passports back.
 Since the toilets were locked during the seven hour stop, we had to bribe the provodnitsas to use the facilities.